PsychoPendos/edit-w-paint-button/README.md

 # edit-w-paint-button
-A .reg file that returns button "Edit with Paint" to the Windows 11 context menu
+A simple .reg file that returns button "Edit with Paint" to the Windows 11 context menu